Since 1869, Rye Country Day School's motto, Not for self, but for Service, has been integral to the culture of the School.

 Examples of service learning in the Middle School include: fifth grade Language Arts students partnering with students in Kenya at the WEMA Children’s Center in a book review exchange; and sixth, seventh, and eighth grade students engaging in yearlong service learning projects in which they identify and focus on an area or issue about which they are passionate, bringing in speakers, organizing drives, and visiting the sites of their various organizations.

 In the Upper School, students are supported and challenged to consider and develop active citizenship.
 Through public purpose project design and implementation, Upper School students experience the way that volunteer work, activism, service learning, and advocacy play out in the real world.
-Students take advantage of numerous public purpose entry points such as class projects; work facilitated through school clubs; tutoring programs, where students can serve as tutors and/or leaders; community engagement fellowships, which entail the development, proposal, and full-scale implementation of an idea in partnership with local organizations; diversity programs and initiatives, including the student, faculty, and staff social justice committee which examines overarching societal issues.
+Students take advantage of numerous public purpose entry points such as class projects; work facilitated through school clubs; tutoring programs, where students can serve as tutors and/or leaders; community engagement fellowships, which entail the development, proposal, and full-scale implementation of an idea in partnership with local organizations; diversity programs, including the student, faculty, and staff social justice committee which examines overarching societal issues.
 Through the development of critical thinking and critical action skills, Upper School students are able to unpack complex ideas, solve real-world problems, and reflect mindfully.
 Upper School students are encouraged to ask the questions: What can I learn about communities?
 What is my role and responsibility within communities near and far?
 How do I recognize and act on the benefits of an RCDS education to embody the School’s values and motto of Not for Self, but for Service?